 Here are good examples of people making mind maps.
 You will benefit from seeing how they turn their ideas into words and diagrams.

-Hazel Wagner does a wonderful job summarizing why and how to use mind mapping to take notes or prepare materials for a talk.
+In the following video, Hazel Wagner does a wonderful job summarizing why and how to use mind mapping to take notes or prepare materials for a talk.

 |0:20||Explanation of the benefits of mind mapping—advantages include learning, storing, and retrieving information better|